 Which fonts should you stay away from?

-Using unprofessional fonts such as Comic Sans or Courier on your resume is never a good idea.
+Using unprofessional fonts such as Comic Sans or Courier on your resume is never good.
 While it might make your resume stand out, it will make you seem childish and unprofessional.
 The recruiters will be less likely to consider a resume written in such fonts.
 Your chances of landing a job will thus decrease.